dcrubro/FTC-Driver-Hub/README.md

 It only uses native Swift code and no outside code/libraries, except for those provided by Apple themselves.

 ## Project Status
-I'm currently working on making the initital connection work and being able to exchange packets reliably.
+Packets are being exchanged pretty reliably now, with inital connection, heartbeat, command and telemetry logic in place.
+Work is currently underway on making the gamepad packets work, and actually enable the app to control the robot (Control Hub).

 ## How to Build
 Due to security reasons, the source code is provided with minimal Xcode project files.
 This is to avoid leaking any potential private info and provisioning keys (since that would be really bad).